 Iftar, the meal where the fast is broken, is an occasion where friends and family join together to enjoy a delicious meal and revel in warm and welcoming company.

 Restaurants in most major cities offer great value fixed-price Iftar buffets, and some hotels even feature giant tents inviting residents and visitors alike to take part in the culinary delight of breaking the fast.

 For the most worthwhile Arabic experience, expats may be lucky enough to be invited into an Arabic home – an honour to be cherished.

 Furthermore, though the retail shops are closed during the day, fantastic sales – especially on electrical goods – can be found at night during their reopening.

-Perhaps even more gratifying than the physical advantages of the time though, are the lessons to be learned from Ramadan’s root.
+Perhaps even more gratifying than the physical advantages of the time, though, are the lessons to be learned from Ramadan’s roots.

 'The Prophet Mohammad taught all Muslims to take time out during Ramadan to be introspective and to be charitable to their less fortunate fellow man.
 I admire that,' says Parker.